Tips on Creating the Perfect University Student House Decoration

 Draw a rough layout of your room and decide on the placement of key items such as your bed, desk, and storage space.

-If you're really organized like me, use the images on the accommodation page of your university website to give you an idea and start planning your dorm room decor ideas before you move in to university.
+If you're really organized like me, use the images on the accommodation page of your university website to give you an idea of the space you'll have to work with, and start planning your dorm room decor ideas before you move in to university.

 Tips for Student Room Decoration